Relationship models

 IACP-Approved International Training

-Hosted by Karen Murphy MIACP, founder of the Institute of Couples Therapy, Ireland.
+Led by Karen Murphy, MIACP (Accred) - founder of the Institute of Couples Therapy, Ireland.

 Relationship therapy requires a different clinical stance from individual therapy.
 Practitioners must learn to hold two experiences in the room, track relational cycles, assess safety and ethics, work with vulnerability, and structure sessions in a way that supports both containment and change.